remne/p1ib/README.md

 ## Supported smart power meters
 Verified to work on the following meters:
-- Aidon 6534
+- Aidon 6534 (Tekniska Verken)
-- Landis-Gyr E360
+- Landis-Gyr E360 (E.on)

-Will probably work on all Mode D and without firmware modifications.
+Will probably work on all Mode D based AMS without firmware modifications, ie:
-- Aidon (Tekniska Verken)
 - Landis Gyr (E360, E.on)
 - Sagemcom (S211, Ellevio and E.on)
+- ISKRA AM550

 ## First time usage